Doctor of Philosophy in Natural Sciences: Chemistry

 Placement Examinations

-Incoming students take placement examinations in analytical inorganic, organic and physical chemistry.
+Incoming primary discipline students take placement examinations in analytical inorganic, organic and physical chemistry.
 Placement examinations are typically administered the week preceding the first week of classes of the fall and spring semesters.
 Students scoring below the 50th percentile in the organic and/or physical chemistry exams are required to enroll in CHEM 5520R and/or CHEM 5530, respectively.
 Enrollment in other graduate organic or physical chemistry courses is not permitted until CHEM 5520R and/or CHEM 5530, respectively, is(are) successfully completed.
-These courses may not be counted toward the coursework requirements above.
+These courses may not be counted toward the core coursework requirements.
 Students must complete all additional coursework required as a result of the placement exam scores by the end of their first three regular semesters.

 Research Advisor